AbdullahSoboh/TicTacToe/README.md

 PROJECT TITLE: Advanced TicTacToe

 PURPOSE OF PROJECT:
 This project offers an engaging and immersive GUI-based TicTacToe gaming experience, showcasing innovative features and an enhanced visual appeal.
+Created with Java and objected-oriented development software design.

 VERSION or DATE:
 April 8, 2023